 Anyway, using the herbs from the garden was a fun way to create a dry brine recipe for the turkey.

-A few recipe tips for pellet grill smoked turkey breast…
+A few recipe tips to make the best pellet grill turkey breast…

 I brine my whole turkeys overnight prior to smoking, but that is not enough time for dry-brining.
 You need to plan ahead a bit!
 A turkey breast will need to dry-brine for 24-48 hours in order to have crispy skin and moist meat after smoking.